Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method: An effective preconditioner for linear system

-While theoretical analysis guides the selection of the estimation rank $r$, practical challenges arise from computing $K$'s eigenvalues for ${\rm rank}_\mu(K)$ in large-scale problems.
-Furthermore, the optimal $r$ may vary with algorithm parameters $\mu$ and $\sigma$.
-An alternative approach is to choose the largest possible $r$ to minimize PCG iterations, but this increases the computational cost per iteration and may result in an unacceptable overall computational cost.
-To address these challenges, we propose a heuristic method for selecting $r$.
-Initially, we set $r_0=\sqrt{n}$ and obtain $\widehat{K}_0$ using the RPCholesky algorithm.
-We then compute the eigenvalues $\lambda_1\geq\dots\geq\lambda_{r_0}$ of $\widehat{K}_0$ and set a threshold $\xi$.
-The final rank $r$ is chosen as the smallest integer such that $\xi\lambda_1\geq\lambda_r$, after which we re-run the RPCholesky algorithm to obtain $\widehat{K}$.
-Importantly, $\widehat{K}$ is computed only once throughout the entire ALM algorithm.
-This approach selects $r$ at reasonable computational cost, improving overall algorithmic performance as demonstrated in our numerical experiments.
-Rather than depending on $K$'s eigenvalues, it adaptively determines $r$ using the singular value information of $\widehat{K}_0$.
+While the theoretical analysis provides guidance for choosing the estimation rank $r$, implementing this choice in large-scale settings remains challenging because computing ${\rm rank}_\mu(K)$ requires spectral information on $K$.
+In addition, the appropriate value of $r$ may vary with the lower-bound parameter $\mu$ in $L \succeq \mu I$, which can change across algorithm iterations.
+In our setting, one may take $\mu=\lambda\varepsilon_t$.
+Alternatively, choosing $r$ as large as possible may reduce the number of PCG iterations, but it also increases the per-iteration cost and can therefore be computationally inefficient overall.
+To address this issue, we adopt a heuristic strategy for selecting $r$.
+We first set $r_0=\sqrt{n}$ and compute an initial approximation $\widehat{K}_0=F_0F_0^{\top}$ using the RPCholesky algorithm.
+We then compute the eigenvalues $\lambda_1\geq\dots\geq\lambda_{r_0}$ of $\widehat{K}_0$ and choose a threshold $\xi\in(0,1)$.
+Since $F_0^{\top}F_0$ and $\widehat{K}_0$ share the same nonzero eigenvalues, this spectral computation costs only $\mathcal{O}(n^{3/2})$, rather than $\mathcal{O}(n^3)$.
+The final rank $r$ is taken to be the smallest integer satisfying $\xi\lambda_1\geq\lambda_r$, after which we rerun RPCholesky to construct $\widehat{K}$.
+Importantly, $\widehat{K}$ is computed only once throughout the entire algorithm.
+This strategy selects $r$ at a moderate computational cost and improves the overall algorithmic performance, as shown in the numerical experiments.
+Rather than relying on the eigenvalues of $K$ directly, it determines $r$ adaptively from the eigenvalues of $\widehat{K}_0$.
 It is worth noting that even for matrices lacking a clear low-rank structure, our preconditioning method remains effective.
-While alternative approaches for handling such cases exist in the literature \cite{zhao2024adaptive}, our current method offers a good balance between theoretical guarantees and practical efficiency for the problems addressed in this paper, but it may not be optimal.
-The comprehensive exploration of adaptive techniques for varying problem structures represents an important direction for future research.
+Although alternative approaches for handling such cases have been proposed in the literature \cite{zhao2024adaptive}, our current method offers a reasonable balance between theoretical guarantees and practical efficiency for the problems considered in this paper, even if it is not necessarily optimal.
+A comprehensive exploration of adaptive techniques for varying problem structures remains an important direction for future research.